ajmolstad/penAFT/README.md

 ```

+# Usage directions

-# Usage directionsSee [this document](https://ajmolstad.github.io/docs/penAFT_Example.html) for details on implementation and usage.
+See [this document](https://ajmolstad.github.io/docs/penAFT_Example.html) for details on implementation and usage.